chasedurrett/stemz/README.md

 - A user can create a sample-pack (akin to a playlist) with their favorite samples from across the site.
 These can be their samples or samples uploaded by other users.
 - A user can view a single sample-pack and see it's contents.
 - A user can search through all the samples on the site and filter by genre, type, instrument, and bpm.
-- A user can delete samples that they have uploaded.
 - A user can download sounds.

 ## Extra features